-Common Terns exhibit a variety of breeding displays including a "greeting ceremony" between pairs where the female stands erect and the male bowed and a "parade" where the male walks in a circle around the female (Nisbet et al. 2002).
+Common Terns exhibit a variety of breeding displays including a "greeting ceremony" between pairs where the female stands erect and the male bows, and a "parade" where the male walks in a circle around the female (Nisbet et al. 2002).

 Common Terns were historically abundant on Long Island in the mid-1800s (Giraud 1844, DeKay 1844).
 It is unclear whether or not there were significant inland breeding populations during this time.
-Inland populations were first documented along islands in the St. Lawrence river in 1917 (Merwin 1918).
+Inland populations were first documented along islands in the St. Lawrence River in 1917 (Merwin 1918).
 After the passage of the Migratory Bird Treaty Act in 1918, nesting colonies began to rebound statewide (McGowan and Corwin 2008, Courtney and Blokpoel 1983, Peterson et al. 1985).
-More inland populations were established and first documented in along Oneida Lake in 1929 (Stoner 1932) and in Buffalo in 1944 (Beardslee and Mitchell 1965).
+More inland populations were established and first documented along Oneida Lake in 1929 (Stoner 1932) and in Buffalo in 1944 (Beardslee and Mitchell 1965).
 Upstate numbers declined in the 1970s, while Long Island populations grew with four new colonies (Bull 1964, Hays 1998, McGowan and Corwin 2008).

 The Common Tern's statewide distribution includes Long island, along Lake Erie and Lake Ontario, islands within the Saint Lawrence river, the Finger Lakes, Lake Champlain, and a few sites along the Hudson River.
 The largest colonies in New York are found on Long Island and include locations on both the north and south shores and off the eastern tip (McGowan and Corwin 2008).
 Great Gull Island is the largest colony in the state, and in the western hemisphere, and Buffalo harbor is the largest colony upstate.